gardener/gardener/docs/concepts/controller-manager.md

 |:-------:|:---------:|:-----:|
 | Secret | garden | gardener.cloud/role |

-#### "Backup Bucket" Reconciler
+#### "Backup Buckets Check" Reconciler

 Every time a `BackupBucket` object is created or updated, the referenced `Seed` object is enqueued for reconciliation.
 It's the reconciler's task to check the `status` subresource of all existing `BackupBuckets` that belong to this seed.
 If at least one `BackupBucket` has `.status.lastError`, the seed condition `BackupBucketsReady` will turn `false` and consequently the seed is considered as `NotReady`.
+If the `SeedBackupBucketsCheckControllerConfiguration`, which is part of `gardener-controller-manager`s `ControllerManagerControllerConfiguration`, contains a `conditionThreshold` for the `BackupBucketsReady`, the condition will instead first be set to `progressing` and eventually to `false` once the `conditionThreshold` expires, see [the example config file](../../example/20-componentconfig-gardener-controller-manager.yaml) for details.
 Once the `BackupBucket` is healthy again, the seed will be re-queued and the condition will turn `true`.

 #### "Lifecycle" Reconciler